 Kenya in February

-The Rift Valley and western interior are hot by day, cool at night and receive very little rainfall.
+The Rift Valley and western interior are hot by day, cool at night, and receive very little rainfall.

 - February is a good time for beach holidays on the Kenyan coast, though daytime temperatures can get very high.
-Game viewing in most safari destinations is good this time of the year.
-While birdlife is boosted by a variety of intra-African and Palaearctic migrants.
+Game viewing in most safari destinations in Kenya is good this time of the year, while birdlife is boosted by various intra-African and Palaearctic migrants.

 - February experiences the lowest precipitation levels in the Masai Mara, compared to the rest of the year, with only around three days of rain.
 Due to this, the chances of spotting the wildlife at the watering holes are higher.